MohitDhungana/reactjs-techstore-shopping-cart-with-strapi/README.md

-# REQUIRES STRAPI BACKEND AS API TO SERVE DATA TO THE APP
+# REQUIRES [STRAPI BACKEND](https://github.com/MohitDhungana/strapi-techstore-api) API TO SERVE DATA TO THE APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).